tiprankstipranks

 Manufacturing - Risk 2

-The financial performance of PNMR, PNM, and TNMP may be adversely affected if power plants, other generation resources, and transmission and distribution systems do not operate reliably and efficiently.
+The financial performance of TXNM, PNM, and TNMP may be adversely affected if power plants, other generation resources, and transmission and distribution systems do not operate reliably and efficiently.

 Costs - Risk 1

-PNM has interests in a nuclear power plant, two coal-fired power plants, and several natural gas-fired power plants and is obligated to pay its share of the costs to decommission these facilities.
-PNM is also obligated to pay for its share of the costs of reclamation of the mines that supply coal to the coal-fired power plants.
-Likewise, other owners or participants are responsible for their shares of the decommissioning and reclamation obligations and it is important to PNM that those parties fulfill their obligations.
+PNM has interests in a nuclear power plant, a coal-fired power plant, and several natural gas-fired power plants and is obligated to pay its share of the costs to decommission these facilities.
+PNM is also obligated to pay for its share of the costs of reclamation of the mine that supplies coal to the coal-fired power plant.
+Likewise, other owners or participants are responsible for their shares of the decommissioning and reclamation obligations, and it is important to PNM that those parties fulfill their obligations.
 Rates charged by PNM to its customers, as approved by the NMPRC, include a provision for recovery of certain costs of decommissioning, remediation, reclamation, and restoration.
 The NMPRC has established a cap on the amount of costs for the final reclamation of the surface coal mines that may be recovered from customers.
 PNM records estimated liabilities for its share of the legal obligations for decommissioning and reclamation.
 These estimates include many assumptions about future events and are inherently imprecise.
 In the event the costs to decommission the facilities or to reclaim the mines serving the plants exceed current estimates, or if amounts are not approved for recovery by the NMPRC, results of operations could be negatively impacted.
 The costs of decommissioning any nuclear power plant are substantial.
-PNM is responsible for all decommissioning obligations related to its entire interest in PVNGS, including portions under lease both during and after termination of the leases.
-PNM maintains trust funds designed to provide adequate financial resources for decommissioning PVNGS and SJGS, and for reclamation of the coal mine that served SJGS and continue to serve Four Corners at the end of their expected lives.
+PNM is responsible for all decommissioning obligations related to its entire interest in PVNGS, including portions both during and after termination of the leases.
+PNM maintains trust funds designed to provide adequate financial resources for decommissioning PVNGS and SJGS, and for reclamation of the coal mine that served SJGS and continues to serve Four Corners at the end of its expected life.
 However, if the PVNGS units are decommissioned before their planned date or the coal mine serving Four Corners is shut down sooner than expected, these funds may prove to be insufficient.

 Costs - Risk 2